RashidCodes/saving-to-pdf-in-electron/README.md

+## Electron and PDF's
-## printing the webContent of a window in pdf format
+printing the webContent of a window in pdf format